 Third, almost all of the most credible high-IQ stories in history involve people who were deeply and intrinsically motivated by specific intellectual domains from very early in life.
 The intelligence was not a free-floating general capacity deployed wherever useful โ€” it was directed, concentrated, and fuelled by genuine obsession with specific problems.

 That last pattern is probably the most actionable insight these stories offer for anyone thinking about their own cognitive development.
+Understanding the difference between fluid and crystallised intelligence helps explain why directed, domain-focused practice tends to produce more durable cognitive gains than generalised effort.

 Advertisement